-2.4 The specialist Integrated Sexual Health Service in Surrey (provided by Central and North West London NHS Hospital Trust (CNWL)) coordinate the chlamydia screening programme locally for Surrey.
+- 2.3 The provision of Chlamydia testing and treatment for under 25 year olds in community pharmacies in Surrey generates significant social value by playing a crucial role in improving easy access to essential sexual health services.
+It helps reduce the stigma associated with sexually transmitted infections (STIs) by offering a confidential, convenient, and non-judgmental environment for young people to seek testing and treatment.
+This approach encourages early detection and treatment, reducing the spread of chlamydia, preventing long-term health complications such as infertility, and ultimately supporting healthier communities.
+By integrating these services into community pharmacies, it ensures that testing is accessible to those who might otherwise avoid traditional healthcare settings.
+It aligns with the commitment to improving overall public health and wellbeing in Surrey and ensuring no one is left behind. - 2.4 The specialist Integrated Sexual Health Service in Surrey (provided by Central and North West London NHS Foundation Trust (CNWL)) coordinate the chlamydia screening programme locally for Surrey.
 For the purpose of the NCSP in Surrey, the Specialist Integrated Sexual Health Service will be identified as the Chlamydia Screening Office (CSO).
 Screening, using first-void urine samples or self-taken vulva-vaginal swabs, is initiated in a range of settings both clinical and non-clinical, or packs are supplied for clients to take home for self-testing and return.
 Samples are sent to a laboratory for analysis using the nucleic acid amplification test (NAAT) and the results are returned to the CSO.
 Patients are then informed of their result and contact tracing is conducted with people with positive results and treatment is offered to people who screen positive and their sexual partners (irrespective of the age of the partner).
 In Surrey, samples are also screened for Gonorrhoea.